catherinearnett/byte-premium-tool/README.md

 # Byte Premium Tool
-A tool to calculate scaling needed to achieve cross-lingual training data equity.
+This is a tool to calculate scaling needed to achieve cross-lingual training data equity when dataset size is measured in bytes.

-This tool allows you to determine the amount of data (in bytes) for a given language that is equivalent to another amount of data.
 For more information see the [paper].

 To use the tool,